binbashar/le-docker-leverage-toolbox/README.md

 - [**releases**](https://github.com/binbashar/le-docker-leverage/releases)
 - [**changelog**](https://github.com/binbashar/le-docker-leverage/blob/master/CHANGELOG.md)

-# Versioning process
+# Version bumping process

-*This process will be automated.*
+*This process will be automated in the furure.*

+For now is manual, but there is a check, when image built is requested, verifying whether or not the version was bumped.

 Container image tagging or versioning process is as follows: